lrfinotti/cybr201_book/01-WhatIsCrypto.md

 +++

-Let's create objects with the most common words, letters, and bigrams.
+As observed before, this method can often be broken with some statistical analysis.
+So, let's create objects with the most common words, letters, and bigrams.

 ```{code-cell} ipython3
 common_words = [